-One of the most appealing things about these orchards is the wide variety of heirloom apples.
-These are apple cultivars that have been grown for decades or centuries, usually ones that are no longer widely grown.
-That means that apple picking at apple orchards in Wisconsin could introduce you to fruit like you’ve never had before.
+Though you might not immediately think of apples when in Wisconsin, there are many amazing apple orchards!
+One of the most appealing things about Wisconsin apple orchards is the wide variety of heirloom apples you can find: apple cultivars that have been grown for decades or centuries.
+That means that apple picking at apple orchards in Wisconsin could introduce you to fruit like you’ve never even heard of before!

-You’ll find more than 20 apple varieties here as well as many homemade treats to enjoy.
-Oakwood’s apple cider doughnuts are known far and wide, and visitors return annually to eat them again.
+Oakwood Fruit Farm is historic— it was begun in the early 1900s!
+Today, it continues to produce delicious fresh produce in the fertile soil of Southwestern Wisconsin.
+There, you’ll find more than 20 apple varieties, as well as many homemade treats.
+Plus, Oakwood’s apple cider doughnuts are known far and wide, and visitors return annually to eat them again and again!

 Apple season starts in mid August and runs through October.
-Varieties here include Zestar, Wealthy, Royal Gala, Crimson Crisp, Pink Lady, and others.
-Of course, there is always the chance to taste freshly-baked bread and cinnamon rolls, as well as fruit pies, turnovers, and caramel apples.
+Oakwood Fruit Farm apple varieties include Zestar, Wealthy, Royal Gala, and more.
+Don’t leave without tasting their freshly-baked bread and cinnamon rolls, as well as fruit pies, turnovers, and caramel apples!

-Apple Blossom Farm is a family effort, run by a married couple and their children.
-Their mission is to bring the freshest produce to their community to help others become healthier and happier.
+Apple Blossom Farm is a family business run by a married couple and their children.
+What could be homier than that?
+Their mission is to bring the freshest produce to its community to help others become healthier and happier.

-Apple Blossom Farm partners with local schools to provide fresh fruit and vegetables to students.
+In this spirit, Apple Blossom Farm partners with local schools to provide fresh fruit and vegetables to students.
 In addition to other crops, you can find lots of treats in their farm store, such as maple syrup, honey, berry jam, hard cider kits, homemade goat soap, and much more.
+That’s why they’ve made my list of best apple orchards in Wisconsin!

-September and October is apple season, with varieties like Spartan, Wolf River, Ambrosia, Snowsweet, Paula Red, Candy Crisp, Empire, and Fortune.
+Their apple season runs through September and October is apple season, with varieties like Spartan, Wolf River, Ambrosia, Snowsweet, and Fortune.

 Weston’s Antique Apples is one of the best apple orchards in Wisconsin to find heirloom apples.
 These varieties are no longer widely grown, so you may not be able to find them anywhere else!
 This nearly century-old apple orchard lies on a hill overlooking a valley, surrounded by scenic views of Wisconsin farmland.

-There are a huge number of apple varieties here, most of which will be new to visitors.
+You’ll find a huge number of apple varieties here, most of which will be new to visitors.
 Try ones like Alexander, Black Twig, Criterion, Snow, and Sops of Wine.
-Some of these cultivars have been grown for 500 years or more.
+Some of these cultivars have been grown for 500 years or more!
 This unique experience puts Weston’s among the best Wisconsin apple orchards.

 You can find plenty of fresh fruit and vegetables here, including strawberries, raspberries, blackberries, squash, sweet corn, pumpkins, and apples.
 More than 20 apple varieties are grown here, including Honey Gold, Cortland, and McIntosh.